-Last updated on November 26th, 2017
+Last updated on November 1st, 2018

 Hungary is a landlocked country in central Europe.
 The foundation of Hungary was laid in the late 9th century by the Hungarian grand prince Árpád in the Honfoglalás (“homeland-conquest”).
 Hungary is a popular tourist destination, attracting 10.675 million tourists a year (2013).
 With these facts about Hungary, let us explore more.

 1. Hungary was formerly a part of the Roman Empire, after the fall of which, ‘the Huns’ – people of the country at that time – gave the country their name – Hungary.

 2. It is one of the oldest countries in Europe.
 Comparatively, the area occupied by Hungary is slightly smaller than the state of Indiana.
 Hungary is also one of 50 nations that lead the world in industrial carbon dioxide emissions.

 3. Hungarian is the direct descendant of the language spoken by the Huns.
 It is not an Indo-European language.
 In addition to their native language, many Hungarians speak English, German, French or (since World War II) Russian.

 4. Communist rule became prominent in the country after the Second World War.
 By the late 1980s, the country owed $18 billion, the highest per-capita indebtedness in Europe.

 5. Hungary joined NATO in 1999 and the EU in 2004.

-Flag of Hungary
+The flag of Hungary

 6. There are more than 1500 spas in the country with Roman, Greek and Turkish architecture.

-#7.
-Hungary is known for its Nobel Prize winners.
+7. Hungary is known for its Nobel Prize winners.
 There are a total of 13 such winners.
 They have won Nobel Prizes in every category except ‘Peace.’
 All of the Nobel Prize winners, however, emigrated from the country.

-#8.
-Almost 5% of its GDP is spent on education, the result of which is their 99% literacy rate.
+8. Almost 5% of its GDP is spent on education, the result of which is their 99% literacy rate.
 Hungary has about 77 institutions of higher education, including 10 universities and nine technical schools.
-There were 91 males for every 100 females in the country in 2014.
+There were 91 males for every 100 females in the country in 2017.

 9. Hungarians have won gold medals in the Olympics every time they have competed.
 According to population size, Hungarians are just behind Finland in the tally of most gold medals won.
 The Budapest Grand Prix, the only Formula-One motor race in Eastern Europe, was inaugurated in August 1986.

 10. It is among the thirty most popular tourist destinations in the world.

 Map of Hungary